infosquatter/journalism/README.md

 journalism
 ==========

-This is until under development.
+This is a WORKING IN PROGRESS.
 Most of the pieces I wrote are still not in this repository.